 The city of Cannon Beach Planning Commission is holding its first evidentiary hearing regarding a proposed reorganization of Title 16 Subdivisions and Title 17 Zoning into one Community Development Ordinance (CDO).
 The purpose of this reorganization is to make the city land use and development regulations easier to understand and use.
 The reorganization is in response to a code audit conducted in 2021 and 2022 that recommended a reorganization of Titles 16 and 17 into one title covering zoning and land divisions.
 As a reorganization, it is intended to be as content-neutral as possible.
-The memorandum from Urbsworks in Exhibit A-1 summarizes the reorganization.
-Exhibit A-2 presents the table of contents and reorganized ordinance text.
-Exhibit A-3 provides findings demonstrating compliance with the Cannon Beach Comprehensive Plan and the Statewide Planning Goals
+The memorandum from Urbsworks in Exhibit A-1 summarizes the reorganization, and Exhibit A-2 provides a comparison table regarding the changes from the existing organization.
+Exhibits A-3, A-4, and A-5 are email comments from Erik Ostrander, Mickey Moritz, and Mike Bates.
+Exhibit A-6 includes revisions to the proposed Section 17.14 to address comments from the Planning Commissioners regarding the Type I process.
+Exhibit A-7 presents the table of contents and reorganized ordinance text.
+The findings demonstrating compliance with the Cannon Beach Comprehensive Plan and the Statewide Planning Goals are provided in the following section of this report.